Chair-Studios/Project-Acknow/README.md

 # CREDITS

-## Game developed by Chair Entertainement:
+## Game developed by Chair Studios:

 Using the Unity Engine